 Instructions

-- Cut the onion in half, through the root, and remove thin outer layers.
-Slice onion in half moons.
+- Cut the onion in half, through the root, and remove thin, papery outer layers.
+Slice onion in half moons, about ¼ inch thick.
 Separate the rings.

 - Rinse and drain sauerkraut, squeezing to remove as much liquid as possible.

 - Stir occasionally, as the chicken broth reduces and the bottom layer of cabbage softens and takes on color.
-Keep cooking, and turning occasionally, until the cabbage is tender and begins to brown on the edges, 10-15 minutes.
-Season, to taste.
+Keep cooking, and turning occasionally, until the cabbage is tender and begins to brown on the edges, 15 to 20 minutes.
+Season to taste.

 Notes